NalinC2002/dsa-practice/README.md

 # dsa-practice
 A practice repo for DSA

-Here I add all the solution to the question I practice at different coding platforms.
+Here I add all the solutions to the questions I practice at different coding platforms.

 ### commands